kubernetes-sigs/node-feature-discovery/docs/developer-guide/index.md

 images, push them to a local registry and reload your Kubernetes pods automatically.
 When using Tilt, you don't have to build container images and re-deploy your pods manually but instead let the Tilt take care of it.
-Tiltfile is a configuration file for the Tilt and is located at the root direcotry.
+Tiltfile is a configuration file for the Tilt and is located at the root directory.
 To develop NFD with Tilt, follow the steps below.

 ### Prerequisites